Vladimir Churov

 Vladimir Yevgenyevich Churov (Владимир Евгеньевич Чуров; 17 March 1953 – 22 March 2023) was a Russian official and politician.
 From March 2007 to March 2016, he served as a member (delegated by the State Duma) and the chairman of the Central Election Commission of Russia.
 He was associated with mass falsifications of Russian elections.
 From June 2016 he worked as an Ambassador for Special Tasks at the Russian Ministry of Foreign Affairs.

 Early life and education

 Churov was born in Leningrad, Soviet Union, in 1953.
 In 1977 he graduated from the Department of Physics at Leningrad State University.

 Career

 Early career

-From 1992 to 2003, he worked on the Committee for External Relations of the Saint Petersburg Mayor's Office, in 1992–1996 under Vladimir Putin, in 1995–2003 as a deputy head of the Committee.
+From 1992 to 2003, he worked on the Committee for External Relations of the Saint Petersburg Mayor's Office, in 1992–1996 under Vladimir Putin, in 1995–2003 as a deputy head of the committee.
 According to Marina Salye, Churov worked for the KGB.

 State Duma

-From December 2003 to March 2007, he was a deputy in the State Duma (of LDPR faction).
+Following the 2003 Russian legislative election he was a deputy in the 4th convocation of the State Duma (of LDPR faction) from December 2003 to March 2007.

 On 30 January 2007, amendments to the Russian election legislation, which would allow people without a law degree to become members of the Central Election Commission, were passed by the President of Russia.
-This enabled Churov, who had no relevant experience, to be elected to the Commission.
+This enabled Churov, who had no relevant experience, to be elected to the commission.